Community Threads Exhibition Runs August 10 - September 14, 2025

 On the evening of August 14th I attended the opening reception for Collective Threads, an open-call exhibition hosted by Arts Council Wood Buffalo (ACWB) at the Kirschner Family Community Art Gallery in MacDonald Island Park (MIP) — and wow!
 What a night.

 This is the first time my work has been part of an exhibition, so that’s pretty neat and scary all at once.
-While I love the idea of finally sharing the art I’ve been creating over the past year… it’s a little like opening up my personal diary.
-My artworks are very much a commentary of my world experience at the moment, and I’ve been told they can be pretty dark.
-That’s why I add the glitter, gems and glow-in-the-dark paint!
-I don’t want to shy away from the hard feelings, I want to make them into art.
-Then at least they’re pretty.
+While I love the idea of finally sharing the art I’ve been creating… it’s a little like opening up my personal diary.

 Celebrating the Opening Reception on August 14th, 2025 at the Kirschner Family Community Art Gallery in MacDonald Island Park

-After receiving a diagnosis of ADHD at 35, I started looking at my past self with an entirely new understanding… which brought on very difficult feelings of grief, shame and embarrassment to work through.
+• After receiving a late-diagnosis of ADHD at 35, I started looking at my past self with an entirely new understanding and perspective… which brought on the very difficult feelings of grief, shame and embarrassment to work through.
 This piece now stands as a loving acceptance of my unawareness at the time.

-This artwork is a reflection on what we consume through television, movies, and the internet shapes our perception of the world.
-While technology and wide-spread communication can be beneficial - just like our diets, we need to find a healthy balance and watch our intake of fast-food.
+• This artwork is a reflection on how what we consume through television, movies, and the internet shapes our perception of the world.
+While technology can be beneficial - just like our diets, we need to find a healthy balance and watch our intake of fast-food.

 Big thanks to Michelle from ACWB/MIP for putting this together and giving us a place to share our art with the community.